Automattic/trace-json/Readme.md

   Traces works by collecting "cycles", which consist of one or more trace calls enabling you to report on the durations of any given subset of a cycle.
 For example an image upload "cycle" may look something like the following, where each aspect of this request/response cycled may be "traced" for inspection.
+Because of this association each `Cycle` must have its own "id", which may be unique identifier, allowing traces cross-process.

 ```js
 var Cycle = require('traces');